Skip to main content

 • 21% of people are becoming customers

-• A lot of more time freed dedicated to quality time and upsell with clients
+• A lot more time dedicated to quality time and upselling with clients

-If you have a product that is fine for a grouped demo, you should definitely consider it.
+If you have a product that is fine for a grouped demo, you should consider it.

 Suggested tools for a successful recurring webinar